Brownstown Then and Now

 The Germantown African-American community of Brownstown, at the northern end of Black Rock Road, was named for William Brown, who bought land there in 1868; public schooling at an unknown location began by 1880 when a teacher was appointed; in 1883 the county authorized $160 for the purchase of land from Brown for a schoolhouse, but one was not built; instead school was held in Francis Asbury Methodist Church from when its original structure was built in 1885 (with the school board paying monthly rent of only $2 in 1901); an abandoned white school, built ca. 1860, was then used until 1910 when a new four-room school for Germantown’s white children opened nearer the B&O railroad station (to which the center of town gravitated) and a second abandoned white school, about a mile away, became the Black school; in 1939 this one-room building had 59 students enrolled; it was used until 1950 when the students were transferred to Longview.
 (Buglass and Duffin 2023, p.
 21)

-In 1979 founder William Brown’s original home was moved to the Lathrop Smith Environmental Center in Rockville.
-However, other newer homes in the neighborhood have been built by descendants of the founders, and some are still lived in by younger generations.
-Today, through hard work and perserverance, these descendants have gone on to become doctors, lawyers, small business owners, and other professions.
-Brownstown remains a quiet, rural community today, surrounded by farmland and encroaching development from the center of Germantown.
+In 1979 William Brown’s original home was moved to the Lathrop Smith Environmental Center in Rockville.
+However, descendants of the founders have built other newer homes in the neighborhood, and younger generations still raise their families there.
+Today, through hard work and perseverance, these descendants have gone on to become doctors, lawyers, and small business owners, among other professions.
+Brownstown remains a quiet, rural community, surrounded by farmland, but encroached on by development from the center of Germantown.

 References